sinch/sinch-sdk-java/README.md

 ## Onboarding

 To enhance the onboarding experience, the following resources are available:
-- **Sinch Online Developers Documentation**: https://developers.sinch.com
+- Sinch Online Developers Documentation: https://developers.sinch.com
-- **Java SDK Quickstart Repository**: A repository with tutorials and templates to help you quickly start a new project: https://github.com/sinch/sinch-sdk-java-quickstart
+- Java SDK Online Javadoc: https://developers.sinch.com/java-sdk/apidocs
-- **Java SDK Snippets Repository**: A collection of basic code snippets for reference: https://github.com/sinch/sinch-sdk-java-snippets
+- Java SDK Quickstart Repository: A repository with tutorials and templates to help you quickly start a new project: https://github.com/sinch/sinch-sdk-java-quickstart
-- **Java SDK Online Javadoc**: https://developers.sinch.com/java-sdk/apidocs
+- Java SDK Snippets Repository: A collection of basic code snippets for reference: https://github.com/sinch/sinch-sdk-java-snippets

 ## 3rd party dependencies
 The SDK relies on the following third-party dependencies: